 By understanding specifically what you want and what will suit your body, Dr. Neavin can recommend the most ideal technique for your breast augmentation procedure.
 Although he uses all methods for the purpose of fulfilling your individual goals, Dr. Neavin prefers to perform his breast augmentation incisions either underneath the breast fold or around the areola since these approaches provide the most direct dissection to the pocket yielding the most precise implant placement.

-Implants can be placed above or below the pectoral muscle, in a standard or dual plane approach.
-Dr. Neavin’s approach to insert your implants will vary and might be located underneath the breast, in the armpit or around the areola.
+The implant can be placed above or below the pectoral muscle, in a standard or dual plane approach.
+Dr. Neavin’s incision approach to insert your implants will vary and might be located underneath the breast, in the armpit or around the areola.
 While incisions can be placed through the belly button, termed a TUBA (transumbilical augmentation), this approach is reserved for saline implants only.
 Depending on the candidate, many breast augmentation patients find themselves stuck on deciding the right shape and texture.

 There are several ways to insert implants, and the method chosen quite often has to do with one’s anatomy as well as surgeon preference for breast augmentation procedures.
 The transumbilical approach, or TUBA, requires that a surgeon place the implant through the belly button, which means that the implant must travel from the abdomen to the chest.